Maya-Souza/Project_2_APIs/README.md

 **Observations:**

 - The relationship between calories and variation in price is not conclusive.
 Some less caloric foods (usually read as 'healthy', such as vegetables and fish) seem to variate more in price than the more caloric ones (such as oil and sugar).
 This could implicate in a difficulty of access to healthier foods in lower classes.
 However, this correlation is not true for all foods and, therefore, it is not possible to conclude that it exists.
+- The data did not have a big enough variety of healthy/unhealthy products either.
+Therefore, in order to conduct a precise analysis we would need price variation for different foods - specially processed and ultra processed ones.

 - A better way to visualize this relationship would be by comparing the calories and the price variation on the same graph.